gardener/landscaper/docs/deployer/healthchecks.md

   custom:
   # the name of the custom readiness check, required
   - name: myCustomReadinessCheck
-    # timeout of the custom readiness check
-    # optional, defaults to the timeout stated above
-    timeout: 2m
     # temporarily disable this custom readiness check, useful for test setups
     # optional, defaults to false
     disabled: false